-They also provide a basis for further feedback and will be an input to our final Water for our Future Community Panel session in November 2021 - after which we will finalise our strategy.
+They also provided a basis for further feedback at the final Water for our Future Community Panel session in November 2021.

 Engagement process

 Our engagement process is illustrated in in the diagram to the right and summarised in the tables overleaf.